 Prolonged and severe disruptions in the public debt and equity markets, such as occurred during 2008, could result in significant realized and unrealized losses in our investment portfolio.
-For the year ended December 31, 2008, we incurred \$695.8 million of realized investment gains and \$310.4 million of unrealized investment losses.
-Although financial markets significantly improved during 2009 and 2010, they could deteriorate in the future and again result in substantial realized and unrealized losses, which could have a material adverse impact on our results of operations, equity, business and insurer financial strength and debt ratings.
+For the year ended December 31, 2008, we incurred \$695.8 million of realized investment losses and \$310.4 million of unrealized investment losses.
+Although financial markets have significantly improved since 2008, they could deteriorate in the future.
+Such declines in the financial markets could result in significant realized and unrealized losses on investments and could have a material adverse impact on our results of operations, equity, business and insurer financial strength and debt ratings.